 The graph on the left represents repetitive loading and the graph on the right represents sustained loading.
 Our tissues have a "buffer zone" which allows them to tolerate higher loads in short time frames without injury.
 But if these loads continue to accumulate without proper rest, eventually that tissue will fail.
 With proper rest and recovery plan, we can help avoid injury by giving our muscles and joints a chance to recover, maintaining our "buffer zone", and eventually get stronger:

 Proper rest along with strength training and exercise are the best ways to protect ourselves from injury.
 Regular exercise will build up our tissue tolerance so we will have more of a "buffer zone" when doing different activities throughout our day.
 It also improves our ability to tolerate fluctuations in load/stress without it overflowing our cup and causing us problems.

-Graded exposure is the smartest approach to building sustainable strength and increasing physical activity over time.
-For example, if you want to run a 10k but don’t have any experience running, it’s probably not a good idea to start running 10k every time you go for a run until it gets easier.
+Graded exposure is the smartest approach to building sustainable strength and increasing physical activity over time while decreasing risk of injury.
+For example, if you want to run a 10k but don’t have any experience running, it’s probably not a good idea to start running 10k five days a week until it gets easier.
 This strategy will most definitely lead to injury and will prevent you from reaching your desired goals.